medlabprojects/MCB_ROS/README.md

    - Type 's' into the terminal and press enter
 10. You are now done and may resume operation as usual

-## How to Use
+# How to Use

-There are two ways you can use the MCB to drive your motors: manually (using buttons on the motherboard) or via ROS (over ethernet).
+There are two ways you can use the MCB to drive your motors: *manually* (using buttons on the motherboard) or via *ROS* (over ethernet).

-### Manual Control
+### Initial Powerup

-Manual Control is a good way to verify everything has been connected and configured correctly.
-It allows you to indivually select and jog motors.
-This mode is also useful for quickly moving your robot to a desired pose without requiring an external connection to a computer.
-Only power is necessary, no USB or ethernet.
+Follow these steps when powering a newly assembled MCB for the first time.

 1. If you haven't already, go through the Getting Started guide found above
 2. Connect at least one motor via a daughterboard